Television in the Isle of Man: ITV

 It was not until March 1965 that the broadcasting authorities decided to assign a region to the Isle of Man, and thus the creation of relay transmitters on the island itself.

 Commercial television came to the island on 26 March 1965, unlike the Channel Islands (which were given their own franchise of Channel Television), the Isle of Man was included in the large ITV Border franchise based in Carlisle.
 After it was announced that the ITV Border and ITV Tyne Tees would merge, a survey was taken of Isle of Man viewers in autumn 2008, and coverage of the island was transferred from ITV Border to ITV Granada on Thursday 16 July 2009.
-The island receives the national ITV continuity, and news from the island is featured in Granada Reports.
+The island receives the national ITV1 continuity, and news from the island is featured in Granada Reports, produced by the island's only reporter, Joshua Stokes.
 Like the BBC, some viewers receive ITV services through their aerials from elsewhere, including Northern Ireland's UTV and ITV Wales, rather than from local relays.